-In contrast, the abstract transformers created using the algorithm described in $\S 5$ and $\S 6$ are not best transformers; however, the algorithm uses only very simple, linear-time, recursive tree-traversal procedures, whereas the theorem provers used in predicate abstraction are not even guaranteed to terminate.
+Graf and Saïdi [Graf and Saïdi 1997] showed that theorem provers can be used to generate best abstract transformers [Cousot and Cousot 1979] for abstract domains that are fixed, finite, Cartesian products of Boolean values.
+(The use of such domains is known as predicate abstraction; predicate abstraction is also used in SLAM [Ball et al. 2001] and other systems [Das et al. 1999].)
+In contrast, the abstract transformers created using the algorithm described in §4 and §5 are not best transformers; however, this algorithm uses only very simple, linear-time, recursive tree-traversal procedures, whereas the theorem provers used in predicate abstraction are not even guaranteed to terminate.
 Moreover, our setting makes available much richer abstract domains than the ones offered by predicate abstraction, and experience to date has been that very little precision is lost (using only good abstract transformers) once the right instrumentation relations have been identified.